coderaiser/putout/packages/putout/README.md

 ## Plugins

-By default 🐊**Putout** uses all enabled by default plugins, anyways it can be run with a couple mentioned plugins (splitted with ","):
+By default 🐊**Putout** uses all enabled by default plugins, anyways it can be run with a couple mentioned plugins (split with ","):

 ```sh
 putout lib --plugins remove-debugger,remove-unused-variables